ramaseshan/ramaseshan.github.io/_posts/2015-09-02-Should-we-quit.markdown

 But always remember :
 > “We all start in the same place: no money, no resources, no contacts, no experience.
 The difference is that some people — the winners — choose to start anyway.”
 James Clear

+If you are interested in contributing to charcha, please do write to us.
+<a href="mailto:hello@charcha.space">hello@charcha.space</a>
+You could follow charcha here : https://github.com/charcha